- November 2, 2021

 You probably recognize this type of protective stop loss:

-The textbooks will tell you to place your stop loss right under support because if support breaks, your trade is no longer valid.
+Textbooks will tell you to place your stop loss right under a support level because if support breaks, your trade is no longer valid.

-It will also allow you to use a higher position size which to most traders is something they support because they are under capitalized.
+It will also allow you to use a higher position size which to most traders is something they support because they are low on trading capital.

-The problem is that this protective stop ignores basic fundamentals of how markets operate.
+The problem is that this protective stop ignores basic fundamentals of how markets operate and how price moves.

 Breaks Don’t Always Invalidate Your Trade

-In the example above, price came down to support, formed a trading range above support and then took off to the upside.
+In the example long position example above, price came down to support, formed a trading range above support and then took off to the upside.
 It’s a perfect example of a continuation play but rarely do we see such clean levels in the real market.

 Novice traders (and more experienced as well) will use these textbook locations and a cluster of stops will be sitting ripe for the pickings.